Updated: Mar 18

 As explained earlier, whilst the data analysis and business strategy questions tend to be scenario specific, it is a good idea to have a reminder list of the types of points to consider including.

-The example below demonstrates how to do this, which is taken from our SBM Open Book Notes.
+The example below demonstrates how to do this, which is taken from our SBM materials.